apriyad1/apriyad1.github.io/_pages/cv.md

 ======
 * Winter, 2023 - Present: Graduate Research Assistant
   * ETAD Lab, UCI
-  * Duties includes: My research focuses on advancing fairness and interpretability in Machine Learning, particularly through fair representation learning.
-I have expertise in working with deep neural networks, neuro-symbolic AI frameworks such as the Kolmogorov-Arnold Network (KAN) and **Large Language Models (LLMs)**.
-In my recent works, I have developed algorithms to mitigate algorithmic bias through fair learning techniques and provided convergence guarantees.
-Additionally, I leverage generative models (such as WGANs), and adversarial models (such as ROAD) as the state-of-the-art baseline models to further back our proposed models.
-My work includes developing fairness-aware learning frameworks that are distributionally robust, and capable of addressing the fairness–accuracy trade-off to achieve equitable outcomes without compromising predictive reliability.
-Currently, my research focuses on developing **Fair Multimodal learning** framework robust to input perturbations, with performance guarantees to substantiate our claims.
-  I have worked with real-world college admissions datasets obtained through NDAs with universities as a part of my experimental work.
-Simultaneously, I am also involved with a project, dealing with Capstone project, where we are working on integrating multimodal data, text and tabular (academic records, behavioral indicators, demographics), to predict and prevent dropout risk.
-My technical expertise spans Python (NumPy, Pandas, Scikit-learn, Matplotlib, Seaborn), PyTorch, and CUDA (/MPS) for GPU-accelerated computations, enabling scalable and effective implementation of deep learning frameworks.
+  * Duties includes: My research focuses on advancing fairness and interpretability in Machine Learning, particu- larly through **fair representation learning** and **fair multimodal learning** frameworks that are robust to input perturbations and come with theoretical performance guarantees.
+I have expertise with training deep neural networks, neuro-symbolic AI (e.g., Kolmogorov–Arnold Networks), and Large Language Models (LLMs), under fairness constraints.
+  - Developed adaptive algorithm to mitigate algorithmic bias with convergence guarantees with adversarial robustness in KAN-based adversarial framework, achieving results that surpass SOTA adversarial models (e.g., ROAD) and address the fairness–accuracy trade-off without compromising predictive reliability.
+  - Current work focus on developing fair Multimodal learning technique, with performance guaran- tees to handle distributional shifts under adversarial conditions, whilst also maintaining modality alignment.
+We propose Wasserstein DRO technique in an adversarial multimodal setup to tackle problems like bias amplification, modality misalignment and test-time distribution shifts
+  - Second project focus - Designing an LLM-based Agentic AI framework for personalized student–project matching in capstone courses.
+Alongwith that the framework also aims to provide an explanation of the decision taken by the agent to enhance model prediction interpretability.

   * Supervisor: Prof. Sergio Gago-Masague